 Maui No Ka Oi.
 You’ll hear this local boast many times.
 And, indeed, visitors think Maui’s the best too, for about 2.5 million of them came last year.
 Maui has topped the Conde Nast Traveler’s list of Best Islands in the U.S. for more than two decades in a row.
-In the 2015 Readers’ Choice Awards, Maui scored higher than any other destination.

 No wonder.
 Maui’s gifts are many — 81 beaches, four manicured resorts, 14 golf courses, a 10,000-foot volcano, half the world’s population of humpback whales and more than 750 species of reef fish.
 Vacationers play on, under and over the sea, hike, bike, explore cultural sites and shop.
 Museums, historic churches, funky towns and farms all beckon for attention.
 We’re taking in all of Maui Nui, which includes Moloka‘i and Lana‘i as well as Hawaii’s second largest, and the country’s most popular island.

-Before you buy your airline tickets for Maui, check out the destination basics section on this Bindu Media site.
+Before you buy your airline tickets for Maui, check out the destination basics section on this Bindu Trips site.
 They tell you things to know before you book and buy, help you plan where to go and give you the backstory behind what you’ll see.

 We’ll tell you how to make smart choices with a Vacation Planner 101, giving you the low-down on various island areas, where to stay to meet your budget and interests and how to get from point A to B.